Choosing the best multivitamin

 single daily dosage?

-A. There is no such pill.
+There is no such pill.
 The human body is too

-chemistry and many, many other factors.
+chemistry, and many, many other factors.

 review, comparison or rating?

-A. Since each person is unique in their requirement, it
+Since each person is unique in their requirement, it

 is difficult to know which multivitamin is ideal for each individual.
 Plus, the

-ones reviewing other products may have their own agenda.
+websites reviewing other products may have their own agenda.

-Q. Are liquid multivitamins better
+Are liquid multivitamins better?

-A. Since most multivitamin capsules are well absorbed,
+Since most multivitamin capsules are well absorbed,

 I don't see the urgent need to take a liquid multivitamin supplement unless a